Chasing Waterfalls in Cienfuegos

 Everything was incredible, especially the fried chicken.
 As we were leaving, our driver suggested we pick up a bag of local coffee beans from the restaurant for only $3 USD.

-Wander Central Square of Cienfuegos
+Wander the Historic Central Square of Cienfuegos

-After chowing down we made our way back into the city where an afternoon rain held us up but eventually it was time to explore central square, Parque José Martí, and Bahía de Cienfuegos.
+After chowing down, we made our way back into the city where an afternoon rain held us up but eventually it was time to explore central square, Parque José Martí, and Bahía de Cienfuegos.

 The square was just a few minutes walk from our home stay and on the way we began to get a feel for the city.
 It felt small and gritty but welcoming.
+The overcast skies created a moody damp atmosphere and the pops of color only added to the town’s charm.

-Its downtown area has six buildings from 1819-1850, 327 from 1851-1900 and 1,188 buildings from the 20th century.
+In the year 2005, UNESCO inscribed the Urban Historic Centre of Cienfuegos on the World Heritage List, praising Cienfuegos as the best surviving example of early 19th century Spanish Enlightenment urban planning.
+The downtown area has six buildings from 1819-1850, 327 from 1851-1900 and 1,188 buildings from the 20th century.
 There’s no other place in the Caribbean that has such a remarkable number of Neoclassical buildings.

 Appreciate Bay of Cienfuegos